kishima/mrubyc_arduino_uno/README.md

 ```

 ```
-make write
+$ make write
 ```

 To run it on IchigoCake!
+(IchigoJam TBD!)